mspnp/aks-baseline-regulated/docs/deploy/11-validate-cluster-access-and-bootstrapping.md

 1. _From your Azure Bastion connection_, validate bootstrapping.

-   Validate that Flux has been bootstrapped.
+   Validate that the Flux extension has bootstrapped your cluster.

    ```output
    kubectl get namespaces